eonist/GitSync-applescript/README.md

 A: GitSync takes a non-destructive approach when conflicts occur.
 If GitSync stumbles upon a conflict GitSync will try again in the next interval until the user shuts GitSync down and resolves the issue via terminal, or the Github app etc. then open GitSync again and it will continue operations as usual.

 **Q: What was the motivation behind building GitSync?** <br/>
-A: I use [Textastic](http://www.textasticapp.com) a lot on my IPhone and IPad.
+A: I use [Textastic](http://www.textasticapp.com) a lot on my iPhone and iPad.
 Textastic can edit code you have stored on an ftp server, but it doesn't support GitHub.
 So the process of synchronising to GitHub gets in the way of having fun coding.
 So voila GitSync saw the light of day.

 ###Todo's:
 - [x] Move repositories.xml into the app